-Looking for plus size renaissance dress advice?
-Need tips on what to wear to a medieval or renaissance faire if you're a plus size woman?
+Looking for renaissance faire advice?
+Need tips on what to wear to a medieval or renaissance faire if you’re a plus size woman?

 Recently, that very question came up in the Plus Size Nerds Facebook group.
 The Facebook group is a closed group for plus size nerd women only.
 It’s a safe and supportive space where we discuss all kinds of topics, from how to deal with chub rub to what to wear to a renaissance faire.

 Their renaissance faire advice for plus size women was so good I just had to make it into a blog post.

 Originally, Nicole G.B. posed the question about plus size renaissance dress ideas and any other tips she could use for the day as a “newbie.”
 She said, “We went last year and I got a new bodice.
 I just felt like I didn’t belong yet since I was unsure of things – a newbie!”

 The other plus size nerds were ready to jump in with plus size renaissance faire advice!

 Patti Wigington (author at PattiWigington.com) said, “RenFaire garb tends to be super flattering for plus-sized women.
 The key is a good fit.
 I’m a size 16-18, and have been going to the Ohio renaissance festival annually for twenty years.
 A few thoughts:

 “1.
 Corsets.
 No matter what size you are, a well-fitted corset makes your rack look amazing.
 It’s worth the expense to have a great one, but if you’re on a budget, work with what you’ve got.

 “2.
 Skirts.
 Wear petticoats or layers for a fuller effect.

 “3.
 Blouses.
 Wear something low-cut or off the shoulder, and pair it with a well-fitted bodice if you’re not wearing a corset.